-Workers may report in person or in writing any work-related hazard and hazardous situation to their immediate superior, the department manager, or to the Environment, Health and Safety (EHS) Section without fear of discrimination or reprisal.
+Workers may report in person, in writing, or through the online reporting system any work-related hazard and hazardous situation to their immediate superior, the department manager, or to the Environment, Health and Safety (EHS) Section without fear of discrimination or reprisal.
 Any reports are treated with confidentiality and subjected to investigation according to the procedures on Accident/Incident Investigation and Corrective Action.

 In the event that an incident has occurred, the supervisor of the area involved conducts an immediate investigation and submits a report to the EHS Section.
 EHS then evaluates and gives recommendations to prevent recurrence of the incident.
-The details of the incident and corrective actions provided are presented during the monthly Health and Safety Committee meeting, in the form of the Corporate Council on Quality, Security, Safety
+The details of the incident and corrective actions provided are presented during the monthly Health and Safety Committee meeting, in the form of the CCOQSSHE.